djalbat/yapp/README.md

 }
 ```
-These options are passed as individual attributes alongside the other parameters if invoking Yapp by way of JSX:
+Options are passed as individual attributes alongside the other parameters if invoking Yapp by way of JSX:

 ```
 <Yapp editable
-      language="javascript"
       onContentChange={(event, element) => {

                         const yapp = element, ///